Sorry, you need to enable JavaScript to visit this website.

 National strategy(ies)

-Mental health protection is covered on the level of primary, secondary and tertiary health protection, as prescribed by the legal framework (The Health Care Act and the Mandatory Health Insurance Act) (Zakon o zdravstvenoj zaštiti, NN 100/18, 125/19, 147/20 i Zakon o obaveznom zdravstvenom osiguranju NN 80/13, 137/13, 98/19).
-Health protection is implemented by the Croatian Public Health Institute, county public health institutes and health institutions.
+Mental health protection is addressed at the levels of primary, secondary, and tertiary health protection, as mandated by the legal framework, including the Health Care Act and the Mandatory Health Insurance Act.
+Health protection is implemented by the Croatian Institute of Public Health (CIPH), county public health institutes, and health institutions.

-The network of public health service also includes a network of teams in charge of mental health protection, prevention and outpatient addiction treatment in public health institutes on the county level.
-The existing addiction prevention services expanded their activities to include mental health protection, so the activities of mental health protection, prevention and outpatient addiction treatment were organised on the county institute level.
-The Croatian Public Health Institute has been given a strategic and coordination role, along with the Mental Health and Addiction Prevention Department, and the Mental Health Promotion Counselling Service within the Mental Health and Addiction Prevention Service framework.
+The network of public health services also includes teams in charge of mental health protection, prevention, and outpatient addiction treatment in public health institutes at the county level.
+The existing addiction prevention services have expanded their activities to include mental health protection.
+As a result, the activities related to mental health protection, prevention, and outpatient addiction treatment have been organised at the county institute level.
+The CIPH has been assigned a strategic and coordination role, within the Division for School Medicine, Mental Health and Addiction Prevention, and more specifically the Department for Mental Health and Addiction Prevention

 Improving the mental health of young people

-Croatia doesn’t have specific public policies targeting young people in the field of mental health improvement, although there are certain measures within already mentioned public policies being implemented in Croatia on regional and local levels, such as the activities of the public health institutes network and the activities of numerous civil society associations aimed at young people.
+Croatia does not have specific public policies targeting young people in the field of mental health improvement.
+However, certain measures within the already mentioned public policies are being implemented in Croatia on regional and local levels.
+These include the activities of the public health institutes network and the activities of numerous civil society associations aimed at young people.
+The UNICEF office in Croatia has launched a website intended for children and young people to support their mental health.
+Parents and educational staff can also find useful information on the website.